 IV.
-Selection of Hearing Officer or Hearing Committee
+Selection of Administrative Judge, Hearing Officer, or Hearing Committee

-A. The President shall determine, in his/her discretion, whether the hearing shall be held before an administrative judge/hearing officer or a hearing committee.
+A. The President shall determine, in his/her discretion, whether the hearing shall be held before an administrative judge appointed by the Administrative Procedures Division of the Office of the Secretary of State, a hearing officer, or a hearing committee.

-B. The following individuals may serve as admistrative judges/hearing officers:
+B. As provided by T.C.A. § 49-7-167, the following individuals may serve as admistrative judges/hearing officers:

-1. A person licensed to practice law who is not employed as an attorney for the institution;
+1. A person licensed to practice law who is not employed as an attorney for the University;

 2. A former state, county, or municipal judge or former federal judge or magistrate;